grantwinney/blog/content/read-me/index.md

 ### Text

 Writing content takes a considerable investment of time, so please don't go beyond "[fair use](https://allendyer.com/how-copyright-law-affects-blog-posts/)".
 Small excerpts and quotes are perfectly reasonable, but copying a whole post is not.
-In that case, please just link back to the original post.
+In that case, please just link back to the original post on here.

 ### Code

-Unless I note otherwise in individual posts, all code samples are licensed with the [MIT License](https://opensource.org/licenses/MIT) posted below.
+Unless I note otherwise in individual posts, all code samples on this site are licensed with the [MIT License](https://opensource.org/licenses/MIT) posted below.
 Use them for whatever you'd like, but give credit where it's due.
 Thanks!

 ```
 MIT License